Corey McIntyre

-Early years
+Early life

 McIntyre attended Indiantown Middle School and South Fork High School.

 College career

 McIntyre played in 44 games at West Virginia, primarily as a defensive end and linebacker.
 He rushed three times for four yards as a fullback, and returned five kickoffs for 36 yards.

 Professional career

 Philadelphia Eagles

 McIntyre was signed by the Philadelphia Eagles as an undrafted free agent on April 26, 2002.
 He was waived by the Eagles on August 24, 2002.
 McIntyre was re-signed to the Eagles' practice squad on December 10, 2002, and allocated to the Frankfurt Galaxy to participate in the 2003 NFL Europa season on January 30, 2003.
 In Europe, he helped his team make it to the World Bowl and, in that game, had 12 carries for 76 yards.
 He was waived by the Eagles on September 1, 2003.

 Cleveland Browns

 McIntyre was signed by the Cleveland Browns as a free agent on June 16, 2004.
 He was waived by the Browns on September 5, 2004, and signed to the team's practice squad on September 6, 2004.
 He played in fifteen games for the Browns during the 2005 season and started one.